eclipse-edc/Connector/samples/other/file-transfer-provisioning/README.md

 ## Second test

-For the second test we will do download a http file locally by:
+For the second test we will download a http file locally by:
 * Using dataplane
 * Create source as http (custom type httpfile)
 * Create sink/destination as file (copy content to local file)